Amputation Claims

 Our client was awarded £450,000 after medical negligence led to the amputation of her foot.
 Although final figures will always vary according to the individual circumstances, it is important to secure compensation for the mental, physical and economic impact suffered.

-Why choose Patient Claim Line for your amputation claim?
+Why Choose Patient Claim Line for Your Amputation Claim?

 We have more than 100 solicitors based all over the UK.
 They are a team of medical lawyers specialising solely in medical negligence and misdiagnosis claims.
 We understand every aspect of medical negligence and have taken on thousands of cases just like yours.